< />

 Body mass index is used to estimate the total amount of fat in relation to your weight and height.
 As we explained before, you can calculate it by taking your weight in kilograms and dividing it by your height in metres squared.

-There are also handy online tools, like Juniper's BMI Calculator, that help you understand whether you're at a healthy weight, or have excess body weight and should consider starting a weight loss journey.
+There are also handy online tools, like NSW Government's BMI Calculator, that help you understand whether you're at a healthy weight, or have excess body weight and should consider starting a weight loss journey.

 What are the health risks of being overweight or obese?